sveri/closp-crud/README.md

 For a complete reference of supported tags please look at: <http://www.liquibase.org/documentation/column.html>

-### UUID

-There is a uuid field that is added to every table.
-There is no need to explicitely define it.
-This uuid is used as an identifier for communication with the frontend, so the auto generated id is never passed into the frontend.

 ## FAQ

 ### Using h2 I get an error it cannot find columns or tables